hm-lang/core/proposals/README.md

 Defining a singleton class is quite easy, simply by instantiating a class when you define it with trailing `()` (which may include arguments you need to instantiate):

-TODO: if no arguments are needed, we probably can infer that `UpperCamelCase: classDefinition` is a singleton instance.
+TODO: if no arguments are needed, we probably can infer that `Variable_case: Class_definition` is a singleton instance.

 ```